preethi200-star/login-registration/README.md

-This is a *Login & Registration Form* built with pure *HTML, **CSS, and **JavaScript*.
+This is a *Login & Registration Form* built with pure *HTML*, *CSS*, and *JavaScript*.
 It has a clean UI, toggles between login and register screens, and can serve as a foundation for further development.

 ---